 One of the best tactics to gain authority backlinks and improve your SEO rankings is guest posts on other blogs.
 You should use a guest posting list or a guest posting tool like Outreach.buzz to find relevant and high authority blogs to guest post on.

 To produce a lot of good-quality content, the subjects you choose should be profound so you can have more topics to discuss.
-An insufficient and not relatable content in any topic will make you an unreliable affiliate marketer, and it will hard for you to convince someone to invest in you.
+An insufficient and not relatable content in any topic will make you an unreliable affiliate marketer, and it will be hard for you to convince someone to invest in you.

 4.4 Does this niche need another affiliate marketer?